Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Related Work

-Large Language Models (LLMs) like BERT, GPT-3.5, and GPT-4 have become essential tools in analyzing text data, particularly when working with transcriptions from clinical interviews.
+LLMs like BERT, GPT-3.5, and GPT-4 have become essential tools in analyzing text data, particularly when working with transcriptions from clinical interviews.
 LLMs excel at understanding the deeper semantic context and patterns within language, making them highly effective for predicting mental health conditions from text-based data.

 For instance, \textit{Avinash Anand et al. (2024)}\cite{anand2024depressiondetectionanalysisusing} integrated LLMs with multimodal data, including textual and audio-visual modalities, to achieve better contextual understanding of patient responses.
 The use of BERT-based embeddings in this study enhanced the model’s ability to extract meaning from text and fuse it with non-verbal cues like facial expressions and vocal tones.